 Yellow tinted sunglasses may cause some amount of distortion of color, but it is hardly noticeable in the dark when everything else is relatively dark and dim anyway.

 Why is UV protection important?

-Night driving glasses are just as useful at daytime as well, to protect your vision from the sun's glare.
-It's just that, during the nighttime, the polarizing effect is much more pronounced because of the striking contrast between a source of bright light and the surrounding darkness.
+Night driving glasses are just as useful in daytime as well, to protect your vision from the sun’s glare.
+It’s just that, during the nighttime, the polarizing effect is much more pronounced because of the striking contrast between a source of bright light and the surrounding darkness.

 In the daytime, however, there are much bigger fish to contend with, namely UV radiation.
 UV radiation (UVA and UVB) is very harmful to the eyes, especially over prolonged exposure.

 Most sunglasses offer basic UV rays protection, as they protect you from UVA radiation.
 Be forewarned that most sunglasses, marketing themselves as UV protected, only protect you from UVA radiation and not UVB.